Glenn-Moss/wglock.github.io/_pages/about.md

 I mean, I would smile at you and probably ask what floor you were getting off at.
 I would offer to push a button for you... but...
 I wouldn't start pitching my expertise in biomedical engineering, Ui development, or user research.
 However, this bizarre phenomenon has, apparently, happened enough for people to expect random pitches.
 Ergo, let us suppose I have bumped into you in the elevator in the Empire State Building.
 As the elevator hurtles upward at about 1.3 floors a second, I begin:

 Hi, my name is Will Glockner and I am a recent graduate from Tufts University.
 I am both a Biomedical Engineer and a Human Factors Engineer.
-Human factors engineering is a new field so let me break it down for you.
+Biomedical engineering  Human factors engineering is a new field so let me break it down for you.
 Human factors engineering is equal parts mechanical engineering, ergonomics, psychology, design, product development, and coding.
-I am a broad base
+I have experience with lab benchwork, interface design, product development, and user research.
+I am looking for a dynamic company that offers me the opportunity to gain more industry knowledge and grow.

 A website for everyone
 ======
-The website has an emphasis on accessibility and all clickable headers can be described with narration.
-In addition to the  Although basic test is not  and can call out
+The website has an emphasis on accessibility and all clickable headers are described by windows narration program.
+In addition, the color palate is friendly to a color-blind users.

 Notes:
 ======